Buffalo Business First Most Powerful 200 Women #23 (2021)

 As a Co Director of GEM work with Jennifer Surtees (Co-Director GEM) to achieve GEM's goals.; Co Director of GEM (Genome, Environment, Microenvironment)

-As the Executive Director of the NYS CENter of Excellence in Bioinformatics and Life Sciences I serve on the CTSI board with other members of the Buffalo Translational Consortium to enable the CTSI goals and mission.; CTSI Board Member
+As the Senior Advisor Life Sciences and Executive Director Emeritus of the NYS Center of Excellence in Bioinformatics and Life Sciences I serve on the CTSI board with other members of the Buffalo Translational Consortium to enable the CTSI goals and mission.; CTSI Board Member

 The CTSI Steering Committee enables the members of the Buffalo Translational Consortium in their translational research programs goals as part of the mission funded by the CTSA.
 The CTSA provides experts in team science, funding for pilot projects, cores (ie. BNAC Imaging Core, Informatics), community engagement and outreach and training for the next generation of translational scientists with an emphasis on diversity, equity, and inclusion.; CTSI Steering Committee